-In October, we will once again be raising support for bursaries for young people leaving care, scholarships for the best and brightest postgraduate students, hardship grants for students in significant financial difficulty and research grants to support life-changing research, as well as creating opportunities for student innovation.
+Twice a year, in the Spring and Autumn, we raise support for bursaries for young people leaving care, scholarships for the best and brightest postgraduate students, hardship grants for students in significant financial difficulty and research grants to support life-changing research, as well as creating opportunities for student innovation.
 We hope you will join us in expanding this essential work.

 We will also be raising funds for bursaries for students with caring responsibilities, often for a parent or a sibling.
 Caring responsibilities can place an additional emotional and physical strain on students and limit their opportunities to support themselves through part-time work.
 We want to support them to achieve at Kingston while still having the energy and resources to care for their loved one.